Richy1989/meshcentral-docker/README.md

 ## Disclaimer
 This image is targeted for self-hosting in an Unraid Environment.
 **NOTE:** That this image uses MongoDB.
 The Database can be configured with a Database URL and User / Password.
-If you however choose to not use the MongoDB set the USE_MONGODB environment variabel to false, in this case MeshCentral will use an internal database.
+If you however choose to not use the MongoDB set the USE_MONGODB environment variable to false, in this case MeshCentral will use an internal database.

-**NOTE:** All Sources are pulled directrly from the Meshcentral Repo.
-(See the GitHub Action File) I only updated the dockerfile to be more accommodating for an Unraid build.
+**NOTE:** All Sources are pulled directly from the MeshCentral Repo.
+(See the GitHub Action File) I only updated the Dockerfile to be more accommodating for an Unraid build.

 ## Installation
 Download the App from the Unraid App store.
 Set all the environment variables.